-Luther Burrell joined the Saints from Sale Sharks in 2012 and rapidly made an impression.
-A powerful centre, Luther was born in Huddersfield and represented his hometown club Huddersfield Giants in rugby league at age grade level before making the switch to rugby union.
+Burrell joined the Saints from Sale Sharks in 2012 and rapidly made an impression.
+A powerful centre, Burrell was born in Huddersfield and represented his hometown club Huddersfield Giants in rugby league at age-grade level before making the switch to rugby union.

 His professional rugby union career began at Leeds Carnegie in 2009 before he joined Sale Sharks in 2011.

 Burrell first represented England in a non-cap match against the CONSUR XV on England’s tour to Argentina in the summer of 2013.
 He was then called up to the England squad for the 2014 Six Nations after impressive performances for the Saints and made an immediate impression.

 He scored a try for England on his international debut against France and subsequently scored against Scotland and Wales during that same Championship.
 His 2014 season was capped off with a place on England’s summer tour to New Zealand.